 Here are a few things that hit me from Day 1 with Dan John.

 #1 – “When You Suffer Deeply, You Will Discover What is Important.”

-I think this is what injury and pain does.
-It reminds me when back pain has hit me.
+I think this is what injury and pain do It reminds me of when back pain has hit me.
 The pain takes so much away from you, but with so much gone, it gives you clarity on what is important.